roitraining/ux-designers-training/cloud-run-for-ux/labs/02-cloud-functions-and-translation.md

 1. In the events-service folder, create a file called translation-test.js.
 2. Paste in the sample code from the Google documentation on translating text from the previous section.
 3. Follow the instructions to uncomment certain lines and select your language.
 See the [list of supported languages](https://cloud.google.com/translate/docs/languages).
-4. Try running your sample file with Node (it will probably fail, keep reading).
+4. Run your sample file with Node (it will probably fail, keep reading).

 Most likely you got an authentication error.
 Follow these instructions and then try again:
 [https://cloud.google.com/docs/authentication/getting-started](https://cloud.google.com/docs/authentication/getting-started).